Want to stand out and capture your audience's attention?

 What about email?

-Yes, you can make your email designs engaging by including interactive features to engage your customers.
+Yes, you can make your email designs engaging by including interactive features.
+These features help you learn how to create graphics that enable your message to reach people more effectively.

 For example, adding animation, hotspots, dynamic content, etc., can help your cause.
 Note how the below email contains graphics that make it more engaging.